Last Updated: 12/4/23 | December 4th, 2023

 - LUXURY: Sophy Hyde Park — Smart, art-filled Sophy offers large, modern, and colorful rooms that have hardwood floors, love seats, ottomans, charging stations, blackout drapes, and 55-inch flatscreen TVs.

-Where to Stay for Foodies and Culture Lovers: Pilsen and Chinatown
+Where to Stay for Foodies: Pilsen and Chinatown

 Best Places to Stay in Pilsen and Chinatown